youyifong/tsp/README.md

 - --maskfile A _seg.npy file containing the mask info.

-- --f List of file names matching the pattern.
+- --f A list of file names separated by comma, containing no spaces, e.g., [xx1.png,xx2.png], or a pattern to match file names, e.g. 'xx*.png'.
+The quotes around file name pattern are required, because otherwise it will be expanded by shell.

 Optional iput